sidneibarbieri/sidneibarbieri.github.io/index.md

 Ph.D. candidate in Computer Science at the Instituto Tecnológico de Aeronáutica (ITA)
 Research Scholar at Carnegie Mellon University (CMU)
-Cyber Defense Researcher at CTI Renato Archer
+Cyber Threat Intelligence Researcher at CTI Renato Archer
 Officer in the Brazilian Army

 ---